 Types of mean diameters

-The properties of the latex are highly determined by its particle size distribution.
-The distribution is first given in intensity in the case of the Nano SZ.
+The PSD plays an important role in determining many physical (e.g. viscosity) or end-use (e.g. visual aspect, coverage) properties of a latex.
+PCS provides an intensitweighted measurement of the PSD.
 From this distribution, the distributions in number and in volume are calculated, based on the Mie’s theory.
-These distributions are usually not easy to manipulate; therefore, it is convenient to calculate a mean diameter in order to characterize the latex.
+These distributions are usually not easy to manipulate; it is thereofre convenient to calculate a mean diameter in order to characterize the latex.
 Namely, in the present paper, it is important to define a mean particle diameter to which the SRS spectra are most sensitive, so it can be well monitored.
 Several types of mean diameters can be calculated from the PSD in number (fi) by using equation 1.
 The volume-weighted mean diameter, d43, also called the De Brouckère mean, is obtained by dividing the 4th moment by the 3rd while the surface-weighted mean diameter d32, also called the Sauter mean diameter, is the ratio of the 3rd moment to the 2nd.
 The number mean diameter d10, the ratio of the 1st moment to 1 (moment 0), is also of interest mainly in order to reconstruct the PSD.